weigao95/surfelwarp/README.md

 make
 ```

 For build on windows please refer to [this document](https://github.com/weigao95/surfelwarp/blob/master/doc/windows%20build.md).
-We also provide a [pre-built binary](https://github.com/weigao95/surfelwarp/tree/master/test_data/binary) for windows platform.
+We also provide a [pre-built binary](https://github.com/weigao95/surfelwarp/tree/master/test_data/binary) for the windows platform.

 ### Run Instruction

+We use the of [VolumeDeform dataset](https://www.lgdv.tf.fau.de/publicationen/volumedeform-real-time-volumetric-non-rigid-reconstruction/) to illustrate how to run the code.
+An example configuration file is provided [here](https://github.com/weigao95/surfelwarp/blob/master/test_data/boxing_config.json) for the "boxing" sequence.

 ### FAQ